Code-Institute-Submissions/Malrhis-project3/README.md

 4. Reproduction type
 5. Diet
 6. Water parameters - Temp, pH
+7. Miscellaneous Tank setup tips

+Key Data points For Aquatic Plants:
+1. Plant Name
+2. Scientific Name
+3. Plant full-grown size (crucial for tank size planning)
+4. Reproduction type
+5. Water parameters - Temp, pH
+6. Miscellaneous tank setup tips

+There would be less data points for plants because all plants basically have the same diet.
+CO2, sunlight and nutrients from the soil/water column

 ## Purpose and Value to users

-1. One stop to see all pokemon in one place
+1. One stop to see all contributed fish and plants in one place
-2. Immediate display of sprites and pokedex entries tell a story of all pokemon, even those that the use may not know
-3. Typing and movesets allow the user to put together a party of 6
-4. User can come back even after leaving the website, to view the pokemon that they have selected, and even the moves that they have already selected.
+2. Immediately display existing fish/plants in repository in case user is just browsing
+3. Users can correct entries if they feel that the information is lacking or misleading
+4. User can contribute new fish if they want to, and share the website link to other users.

 <br>

-# 2. Demo (Github Pages)
+# 2. Demo (Heroku)
-Site is published via github pages and can be viewed [here](https://malrhis.github.io/Project-2-codeinstitute/)
+Site is published via Heroku and can be viewed [here](#)

 <br>